 Animal bones are high in calcium, phosphorous, magnesium, and potassium.
 Bone marrows are an excellent source of omega-3, calcium, copper, iron, selenium, zinc, and vitamins A, B2, B12, D, E, and K.

-What Animal Matter Do Parrots Eat?
+Animal Matter Parrots Eat

 Animal matter comprises insects, invertebrates (e.g., butterflies, snails, worms), and larvae.
 If a parrot finds a carcass (carrion), it may scavenge the flesh from the bone and extract the bone marrow.

-So, bone marrow is somewhat natural for omnivorous parrots to eat.
+This means that bone marrow is somewhat natural for omnivorous parrots to eat.
 However, a parrot would rarely consume bone marrow in its natural environment.

-Are Bones And Bone Marrow Healthy for Parrots
+Benefits of Bones And Bone Marrow

 - Calcium.